Effect-TS/stream/docs/modules/Stream.ts.md

 ## range

-Constructs a stream from a range of integers (lower bound included, upper bound not included).
+Constructs a stream from a range of integers, including both endpoints.

 **Signature**